Lilium mackliniae Sealy 1949

 Lilium mackliniae is a species we still haven´t find a well-working medium-recipe for an advanced germination.
 Tissue-culture works fine but the start of the germination is tough and losses are often observed by browing-effects of the root-tips.
 Discovered right in time followed by an immediate replate into a new medium with less sugar inside the medium eventually prevents the seedling from dying off.
 Replating into a charcoal-accentuated medium partly helps either, whereas charcoal often blocks the germination itself.

-Lilium mackliniae white strain in courtesy of Steve Garvie
+Lilium mackliniae white strain in courtesy of Steven Garvie